Fatemeh110/Plasma-Wafers/README.md

 1. The gas and amplifier will need to be turned on according to the training and instructions provided in the laboratory manual.
 2. The plasma jet should be warmed up using `appj_warmup.py`.
 3. Experiments can be run using `run_exp.py`.
 For this repository, we modified treatment time, power, flow rate, and separation distance.
-These settings are specified to the script in order to set the appropriate values to the plasma jet.
+These settings may be specified to the script in order to set the appropriate values to the plasma jet.
 There are two ways to modify these settings:

     1. [Recommended] specify the values as command-line arguments to the call to the Python script, e.g.:
     ```